19hours/sg-statutes/Acts/Immigration Act.md

 “Controller” means the Controller of Immigration appointed under section 3;

-“Controller of Work Permits” means the Controller of Work Permits appointed under section 3 of the Employment of Foreign Workers Act (Cap.
+“Controller of Work Passes” means the Controller of Work Passes appointed under section 3 of the Employment of Foreign Manpower Act (Cap.
 91A);

+[30/2007 wef 01/07/2007]

 “crew” includes every seaman on a vessel, and every person employed in the operation of an aircraft or a train or in any service rendered to the crew or passengers of an aircraft in flight or a train in motion;